patztablook22/jaq/README.md

 # JAQ

-Quantum computing engine for Java.
+Quantum computing engine for Java based on a simple life cycle:

+1. Build a quantum circuit.
+2. Choose a QVM (quantum virtual machine) backend.
+3. Run the circuit.

 ## Example